ednz-cloud/hashicorp_vault/README.md

 Dependencies
 ------------

+This role has a task that installs its own dependencies located in `task/prerequisites.yml`, so that you don't need to manage them.
 This role requires both `ednxzu.manage_repositories` and `ednxzu.manage_apt_packages` to install vault.
-If you already installed vault, you can set `hashi_vault_install` to `false`, and that'll remove the dependencies.

 Example Playbook
 ----------------